iqtree/iqtree.github.io/doc/Complex-Models.md

     iqtree -s some_protein.aln -mdef mymodels.nex -m JTT+CF4model+G

-The `-mdef` option specifies the NEXUS file containing user-defined models.
+The `-mdef` option specifies the NEXUS file containing user-defined models (see below).
 Here, the `JTT` matrix is applied for all alignment sites and one varies the AA profiles along the alignment.
 One can use the NEXUS syntax to define all other profile mixture models such as `C10` to `C60`.

 ### NEXUS model file